enasequence/read_docs/faq_metagenomes.rst

     | "This sample represents a MAG, binned/clustered from the metagenomic sample ERSXXXXX"
     | "This sample represents a MAG, binned/clustered from the metagenomic run ERRXXXXX"

-2. Include a custom attribute named "sample derived from" with the value being the ERS accession of the environmental sample
+2. Include a custom attribute named "sample derived from" with the value being either the ERS accession of the environmental sample or the ERR of the environmental reads

 3. Include a custom attribute named "isolation_source", with the value being the material the parent sample was isolated from, e.g. "soil" or "gut"

-4. Propagate other sample attributes from the parent sample to the MAG sample as appropriate, e.g. "sampling_station", "event_label", etc.
+4. Copy other sample attributes from the parent sample to the MAG sample as appropriate, e.g. "sampling_station", "event_label", etc.

+There are two ways to submit samples, for which you can find guides at the following links:

+- `Interactive Sample Submission <mod_03.html>`_
+- `Programmatic Sample Submission <prog_03.html>`_

 Sequence Read Submission
 ========================

 | Sequence reads should be submitted in the normal way, referencing an environmental sample as described above.
-| If you are not familiar with how to do this, see the `Webin-CLI submission guide <cli.html>`_.
+| If you are not familiar with how to do this, see the `Webin-CLI submission guide <cli.html>`_ and follow the Read Submission tutorial.

 Assembly Data Submission